Nzii3/discord-examples/README.md

 You may use content in these python files to your needs.

 I (`vNziie--#7777`) plan to create at least 1 new file a week containing an example until I run out of ideas.
 I will also provide examples of new features (such as the new release of `discord.ui.Modal`) in an `/examples/views` directory.

+# Running your bot

+Once you've made your main.py file, inserted your `TOKEN` in your main.py file,